javag97/design/content/posts/2017-07-17/index.md

 # Scenarios

-Based on the personas we created, we used such personas to guide scenarios that users would find themselves interacting with the product.
+Based on the personas we created, we used that information to guide goals that users have.

 ## Clare and Loyalty/Coupon